kristianeschenburg/parcellearning/README.rst

 parcellearning
 ==============

 Python project for learning cortical maps using graph neural networks.
-The module are based on the (Deep Graph Library)[https://www.dgl.ai/].
+The modules are based on the (Deep Graph Library)[https://www.dgl.ai/].

 * Free software: 3-clause BSD license